PixelTheater/DodecaRGB-firmware/docs/PixelTheater/Model.md

 2. Loads PCB pick-and-place data to get LED positions
 3. Transforms LED positions based on face positions and rotations
 4. Calculates neighbor relationships between LEDs
+5. Calculates the model's bounding sphere radius
-5. Generates a C++ header file with the complete model definition
+6. Generates a C++ header file with the complete model definition

 This creates `model.h` with:
 - LED count and face count as template parameters
+- Compile-time constants like `SPHERE_RADIUS`
 - Face type definitions with vertices
 - Point coordinates and face assignments
 - Neighbor relationships